divine-ray/Servilia/WIP or Projects/Workpieces/Report of a Broken Face.md

 Their face shattered, their eyes burnt, disfigured to achieve purity in mind.
 Their mouth wide agape, but nothing more than a hole for air to enter and leave through.
 Sat motionless in that thorny throne, inanimate as if dead, yet the ghastly wind proves otherwise.
-This is how the Broken Blinds spend their day, left to their thinking.
+This is how the [[Blind Dreamers]] spend their day, left to their thinking.